 As South Carolina Governor Henry McMaster continues to ease restrictions on businesses forced to close due to the novel coronavirus (COVID-19) pandemic, more and more companies are beginning the gradual process of reopening.
 However, as most business owners are keenly aware, reopening while the virus is yet to be contained presents several risks in health and liability.
 If you are considering reopening your business, what do you need to know?
-Here are some important considerations from our Columbia employment law attorneys:
+Here are some important considerations from our South Carolina employment lawyers:

 1. The Fact that Companies Can Open Does Not Necessarily Mean That They Should Open

 Although many business owners are understandably very anxious to reopen, the decision to reopen must take all pertinent factors into account.
 Specifically, if your company has not yet implemented the necessary safeguards to mitigate the risk of COVID-19 exposure for employees and customers, opening prematurely will likely be inadvisable.
 While businesses that are now permitted to reopen have no reason not to begin working toward reopening as soon as possible, in doing so, they must follow a systematic plan that is based upon the latest guidance that is available.

 2. If a Company Chooses to Open, It Must Abide by the Restrictions that Remain in Place